Duffy Fairgrounds

 The Alex T. Duffy Fairgrounds is a multi-purpose facility in Watertown, New York, spanning 67 acres.
 The stadium capacity is 3,500.
 It contains the longest-running fair in the United States, The Jefferson County Fair, and was named after Alex T. Duffy.

 Events

 Baseball

 A baseball park on the grounds serves as home to the Watertown Rapids of the Perfect Game Collegiate Baseball League.
 The ballpark has a capacity of 2,500 people and opened in 1936.
-It served as minor league baseball home to the 1936 Watertown Grays of the Class C level Canadian-American League and Watertown Athletics of the Class C level Border League from 1946 to 1951.
+It served as minor league baseball home to the 1936 Watertown Grays of the Class C level Can-Am League and Watertown Athletics of the Class C level Border League from 1946 to 1951.
 From 1983 until 1998 it was the home of the Watertown Pirates and Watertown Indians of the Class A level New York–Penn League.
 In 1999, the New York Penn-League franchise moved to Staten Island and became the Staten Island Yankees through 2019.